The Silent Symphony of Symptoms: Understanding Ovarian Cancer and Bloating

 Infertility or never having been pregnant

-Obesity or poor diet high in saturated fats
+Obesity or a poor diet laden with saturated fats

 Exposure to environmental toxins or synthetic chemicals

-In India, awareness is low, and preventive screening isn’t routine which is why education and self-observation are crucial.
+In India, awareness remains alarmingly low, and preventive screening is not yet routine.
+Thus, education and self-observation become paramount.

 When to Consult a Doctor